All financial institutions servicers want their homeowners to have a pleasant experience working with them.

 And yet, if your servicing system, payment gateway, and Plaid are all working independently, then occasionally, your system will try to pull payment from an account without sufficient funds.

 Simply tying these systems together can virtually eliminate annoyances like NSF fees.
-This greatly improves the borrower experience.
+This greatly improves the homeowner experience.
 Without inter-system communication how do you make sure there are sufficient funds?

-By connecting with other tech and payment platforms, financial institutions can reduce risk while improving the borrower experience.
+By connecting with other tech and payment platforms, financial institutions can reduce risk while improving the homeowner experience.

 Eliminate Regulatory Risk